mohneesh9797-puresoftware/lzws/README.md

 ## Dictionary implementations

-* Trie based on linked list (idea from LZW AB).
+* Linked list (idea from LZW AB).
 It has low memory usage <= 327 KB (16 bit codes) but may be slow.
-* Trie based on sparse array.
+* Sparse array.
 I has high memory usage <= 33.5 MB (16 bit codes).
 It will be the fastest when block mode disabled or amount of clears is low, otherwise it will be slow.

 You can add your own implementation.